pantheon-systems/documentation/source/content/caching-advanced-topics.md

 ## Manually Expiring Cache for Static Assets

-Pantheon sets a cache lifetime of 1 year for static assets (e.g. CSS, JS, Images, PDFs) per industry standard best practices.
+Pantheon sets a cache lifetime of 1 year for static assets (e.g. CSS, JS, Images, PDFs) on production and test environments, per industry standard best practices.
 Either of the following options should ensure a client's browser receives a new version of any static asset after clearing a site's cache:

 - Rename the file
 - Request the file with an updated query parameter.
 For example, you can version a css file by linking to it as `style.css?v=1.1`